sedgewickmm18/CognitiveIoT/LocalMosquitto.md

 ### Locally deployed mosquitto + JMeter

-Driving events into Flink with a locally deployed mosquitto running JMeter on the same docker container
+We eliminated 'Bluemix frontdoor' related limits on network transfer rates, so we decided to deploy mosquitto along with JMeter in the same docker container space.

 <br>